-Amyotrophic lateral sclerosis (ALS) – commonly known as Lou Gehrig's disease – is a neuromuscular disorder.
-It's caused when the motor neurons that send electric "messages" from the brain to the spinal cord or from the spinal cord to the muscles are slowly being destroyed.
+Amyotrophic lateral sclerosis (ALS) – commonly known as Lou Gehrig's disease – is a motor neuron disease.
+It's caused when the motor neurons that send electric "messages" from the brain to the spinal cord (upper motor neurons) or from the spinal cord (lower motor neurons) to the muscles are slowly being destroyed.
 These neurons are responsible for muscle movement.

 When the messages don't get through from the spinal cord, the muscles eventually lose strength and waste away.
 This process is called atrophy or amyotrophy.
 When signals from the brain to the spinal cord are blocked, the muscles become stiff and slow.
 This is called spasticity.